lutzer/node-red-contrib-rxjs/README.md

 Implementation of rxjs in node red.

 *This node is in an experimental state and it does not include all the operators yet.
-If people find this useful, I will continue developping it.*
+If people find this useful, I will continue developing it.*

 ## Examples